 Early Life

 Koo Bon-neung was born on March 26, 1949, in Busan, South Korea.
-He is part of the Koo family, the founding family of the LG Group.
-His grandfather, Koo In-hwoi, founded Lucky Goldstar Corporation (now LG).
-Koo's early life was shaped by his family's involvement in business.
-As a youth, he reportedly dreamt of becoming a baseball player, but at his father's insistence, he gave up this dream.
+He is part of the Koo family, which founded the LG Group (formerly Lucky Goldstar), one of South Korea's largest conglomerates.
+His grandfather, Koo In-hwoi, founded Lucky Goldstar.
+Koo's father, Koo Cha-kyung, also played a significant role in the company's history.
+As a youth, Koo reportedly dreamed of being a baseball player but pursued business at his father's insistence.
+He graduated from Kyungnam High School in 1967 and earned a degree in business administration from Korea University in 1976.

 Rise to Success

-Koo graduated from Korea University with a degree in business administration in 1976 and joined Lucky Goldstar the same year.
-He served in various management positions, including head of its Chicago branch and overseas headquarters.
-In 1987, he became a director of Goldstar (now LG Electronics).
-He then became auditor of Heesung Metals in 1988, vice president of Sangnong Enterprise in 1990, and president of Heesung Metals in 1992.
-In 1996, Heesung Group split off of LG, and Koo became its head.
-By 2018, he held a 3.45% stake in LG Corporation.
+Koo Bon-neung joined Lucky Goldstar in 1976, beginning a long and successful career.
+He held several executive positions, including heading the Chicago branch and overseas headquarters.
+In 1987, he became a director of Goldstar (later LG Electronics).
+His career progressed with appointments as an auditor of Heesung Metals in 1988, Vice President of Sangnong Enterprise (now Heesung Electronics), and President of Heesung Metals in 1992.
+In 1996, Heesung Group split from LG, and Koo Bon-neung became its head.
+By 2018, he owned 3.45% of LG Corporation stock.

 Key Business Strategies